-One of the popular features of SiteGround shared hosting is creating a duplicate of your entire live site on a separate installation.
-This feature is called as staging and used for testing and developing without disturbing your live site.
+Creating a duplicate of your entire live site on a separate installation is one of the popular features of SiteGround shared hosting plans.
+This is called as staging and used for testing and developing without disturbing your live site.
 SiteGround offers the staging option for WordPress and Joomla based sites.
-In this article we will explain how to create WordPress staging site in SiteGround.
+In this article, we will explain how to create WordPress staging site in SiteGround and restore the content.

 Features of Staging Site

-SiteGround offers creating a staging site as part of their GoGeek shared hosting plan which will cost around $14.95 per month.
+SiteGround offers creating a staging site as part of their GoGeek shared hosting plan which will cost around $17.99 per month (the price drastically changes all over the year).
 Other two shared hosting plans “StartUp” and “GrowBig” do not have this staging function.

 How to Create WordPress Staging Site in SiteGround?

-If you have files or folders on your root directory other than WordPress installation then you will be prompted to select those files for copying to staging site.
-Select the required files and click on “Continue” button to go to the next step.
+If you have files or folders on your root directory other than WordPress installation, then you will be prompted to select those files for copying to staging site.
+Select the required files and click on “Confirm” button to go to the next step.

 Password Protecting Staging Site

-SiteGround will create a staging site like “http://steging1.yoursite.com” with the copied content from “http://yoursite.com”.
-When a user or search engine tries to access the staging site, they will be prompted to enter the username / password before proceeding.
-The password protection is the only way to stop users and search engines not to view or index your staging site.
-If you do not protect the staging site with password then search engines will crawl and index your staging site.
-This will result in content duplication and your live site will be penalized for this.
+This password protection is the only way to stop users and search engines not to view or index your staging sites.
+If you do not protect the staging site with password, then search engines will crawl and index your staging site.
+This will result in content duplication and search engines may penalize your live site for this.

 Accessing and Deploying Staging Sites